jamiebullock/LibXtract/README.md

 ## Dependencies

-To compile LibXtract from the source code release, the following optional software is also needed:

-    fftw3 (compiled with floating-point support)

 To build the PD external, the PD header 'm_pd.h' is required, this can be found in the [Pure Data source code release](http://puredata.info/downloads/pure-data).

 If you are compiling LibXtract from a GIT clone, the **autotools** build system is required.
 This includes: